Model theoretic events: Induced substructures

 We say that $\mu$ satisfies the \emph{\strong\ measure extension axiom} if $\mu$ is $M$-\strong\ and $\mu$ satisfies the \weak\ measure extension axiom. \end{definition}

 \begin{example} We recall our two main examples from Example \ref{example:main}.
 We claim that both witness the \strong\ measure extension axiom.
-We only sketch these arguments since these examples will be worked with rigorously in the next section. \begin{enumerate} \item It is relatively straightforward to see that $\mu_{t}$ satisfies the \strong\ extension axiom.
-In this case, any quantifier-free type (of positive measure) in $n$ variables can always be extended to any quantifier-free type (of positive measure) in $n+1$ variables as long as the restriction of the larger type is the smaller one.
-In this example, the term \emph{almost all} could have been replaced with \emph{all} in the extension axiom. \item Now lets consider the measure $\mu_{L}$.
-We claim that $\mu_{L}$ also satisfies the \strong\ measure extension axiom, however this is more complicated to verify.
-Indeed, notices that a quantifier free type in variables $x_1,...,x_n$ has positive measure if and only if there is no equality between the variables, i.e.\ we have that
+We only sketch these arguments since these examples will be worked with rigorously in the next section. \begin{enumerate} \item First we consider Example \ref{example:main}(1) with measure $\mu_{L}$.
+We claim that $\mu_{L}$ satisfies the \strong\ measure extension axiom.
+Indeed, notice that a quantifier-free type in variables $x_1,\ldots,x_n$ has positive measure if and only if there is no equality between the variables, i.e.\ we have that